thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/reactions/fanfiction/x_in_slytherin.md

 ---
+collection: Harrypedia
-title: "Main Characters in Slytherin"
+title: Main Characters in Slytherin
 ---

 Periodically you see a fan fiction author try to deal with either [Harry],